Cameroon: Integrating Climate and Disaster Risk Considerations into Development Planning

 Context and Objectives

-The Government of Cameroon (GoC), under the lead of the Ministry of Economy, Planning and Regional Development (MINEPAT), has taken first steps to adress how to integrate climate and disaster risk considerations into development planning:
+The Government of Cameroon (GoC), under the lead of the Ministry of Economy, Planning and Regional Development (MINEPAT), has taken steps to address how to integrate climate and disaster risk considerations into development planning:

 - In collaboration with the World Bank and the Global Facility for Disaster Reduction and Recovery (GFDRR), it has developed a Guide to Integrate Climate and Disaster Risks into Development Planning, prioritized four sectors for its application: agriculture, energy, transport, and urban development.

 - The Ministry in charge of urban development (MINHDU – Ministère de l’Habitat et du Développement Urbain) has also started to review the guidelines for the preparation of urban planning documents to improve the integration of environmental and climate change/disaster risk aspects.

 - The World Bank-financed Cameroon Inclusive and Resilient Cities Development Project (PDVIR - US$ 160 million), which was approved in August 2017, will be supporting the GoC’s efforts to improve urban living conditions and resilience to natural hazards in seven cities across Cameroon, particularly in selected poor and vulnerable neighborhoods.